Types of Natural Stone for Home Decoration

 - interior finishing

-- paving of terraces, platforms, retaining walls
+- paving of terraces, platforms, and retaining walls

 Marble

-Application of marble:
+Applications of marble:

 - laying of interior floors

-- baluster production
+- production of balusters

-- creation of sculptures, mosaic compositions and bas-reliefs
+- creation of sculptures, mosaic compositions, and bas-reliefs

 Slate

-Application of slate:
+Applications of slate:

 - exterior and interior wall and floor cladding